 Simple English definitions for legal terms

-Read a random definition: jailer
+Read a random definition: free on board

 Extradotal property is a term used in civil law to describe a wife's property that she owns apart from her dowry.
 It can also refer to the portion of a wife's property over which she has complete control.
 In Louisiana, any property acquired by the wife that is not community is neither dotal nor extradotal; it is simply her separate property.
 This is different from dotal property, which is separate property that the wife brings to the marriage to assist the husband with the marriage expenses.